 On Monday I returned from The Gathering slightly tired, and slightly stressed.
-The day started with me waking up at 11:51am, with my train departing at 12:08pm.
-Luckily, Vikingskipet is very close to the train station, and my friend Chr|s was awake and offered me to drive me to the station.
+The day started with me waking up at 11:51 am, with my train departing at 12:08 pm.
+Luckily, Vikingskipet is very close to the train station, and my friend Chr|s was awake and offered to drive me to the station.

-With the feedback we got we were really, really pleased.
-Of course, a dinner was not enough so we had to end the whole thing with a great party.
+With the feedback, we got we were really, really pleased.
+Of course, dinner was not enough so we had to end the whole thing with a great party.
 I can promise you, there is nothing like a bunch of nerds tossing down alcohol like there is no tomorrow.
-There is bound to be a few events that makes you smile, and this party was no exception.
+There are bound to be a few events that make you smile, and this party was no exception.
 But I just can’t deny that it was a good end to an eventful week.
 It’s been one of my best parties ever, and the people I worked with were all splendid people.

 The whole event is quite intense on your senses, and it takes time to get back to the “real world”.
 I’m starting to come back well, and I think I might be able to get back out into the sun and back into town to meet people again.
 By all means, being in the crowd that is at the party is not in any way negative, but I got to admit that it’s rather good to just spend time with yourself after a week in the ship.

 And there is absolutely nothing wrong with my social antennas.

 With the success of this year’s event and the people I’ve met, I can’t wait to do it again.
 A huge thanks go out to my crew, Info:Desk which I was a part of.
 It was a pleasure and honour working with you all.
 And a huge hug goes out to my sitting-right-next-to-me-partner, Christine.
 Her smiles and being lightened up my day.